marocchino/sticky-pull-request-comment/README.md

 # Sticky Pull Request Comment

-Create comment on pull request, if exists update that comment.
+Create a comment on a pull request, if it exists update that comment.
 This library runs with GitHub Actions.
 If you feel that the example grammar below is not friendly enough, we recommend reading [this page](https://docs.github.com/en/actions) first.

 ## Usage